aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getPivotFormats() {#getPivotFormats--}

+<b>@deprecated.</b> Please use the 'pivotFormats' property instead.
 Gets the collection of formats applied to PivotTable.

 ```javascript
 getPivotFormats() : PivotTableFormatCollection;